-Taking place a year after The Fall, acclaimed science biographer Sagan Franklin interviews Brian Medlock whose invention of anti-gravity saved the planet but also made the tragedy possible.
+Taking place a year after The Fall of 2076, acclaimed science biographer Sagan Franklin interviews Brian Medlock whose invention of anti-gravity saved the planet but also made the tragedy possible.
 As we journey through Medlock’s history of discovery and invention, we gain insights into the human toll that invention can bring.
 We also learn that Sagan’s motivations for the interview are personal, and her discoveries could be profound.
 She doesn’t have much time.
 With Medlock’s advanced age and failing health, his death is scheduled for the next day.
 This will be his final interview.

 Somewhere in the recesses of his mind, Dr. Wendell Cooper knows it is New Years Eve at the dawn of the 22nd century.
 Since he was a young boy, from when Brian Medlock’s anti-gravity began transforming society, he had fixated on the age he’d be at this very moment.
 And yet, as fireworks and colorful aerials marked the milestone, he struggles to remember that number.
 Was it fifty-four?
 Fifty-six?
 It barely registers that he can no longer remember his own age.
 He only knows it is an occasion for shame and bitterness.

 “Coop” had set out to prove an outlandish theory: memories are created and maintained through the entanglement of elementary particles between our brains and the timeless Fabric described by Medlock.
 Moreover, he had invented a prosthesis that maintains the connection to the Fabric to preserve memories.
 If only he had been successful, his invention could have finally treated the rare form of familial dementia that had taken his mother and was consuming him, memory by memory, day by day.
 As he slips into the indeterminate void of darkness, a miracle occurs.